 Therefore, engineers have ethical obligations to their clients because the client often cannot assess the quality of the engineer’s technical advice.

-These obligations are part of engineering ethics, the set of behavioral standards that all engineers are expected to follow.
+These obligations are part of engineering ethics, the set of behavioural standards that all engineers are expected to follow.
 Engineering ethics are an extension of the ethical standards we all have as human beings.

 Table of Contents